HSF/hsf.github.io/organization/planning/plan-of-work-2021.md

 * **PyHEP 2021 workshop:**
   * Date to be decided.
 Likely just after SciPy 2021, which takes place as a virtual event on July 12-18.
 * **Topical meetings:**
-  * Remember that we will do a kind of "Python module of the month", by default the first Wednesday of each month at 16h CET.
+  * We are running this year a kind of "Python module of the month" meeting, by default the first Wednesday of each month at 16h CET.
   * Topics so far confirmed are, see [Indico](https://indico.cern.ch/category/11412/):
     * Feb 3rd: Numba, by Jim Pivarski.
     * March 3rd: JAX, by Hans Dembinski.